ShamrockLee/git-labview-integration/README.md

-# git-labview-integration
+# Git LabVIEW Integration

-This repository provides BASH wrappers for local LvCompare and LvMerge executables to be used in both Windows and POSIX(-like) environments (Mac and Linux).
+This repository provides Bash wrappers for local LvCompare and LvMerge executables to be used in both Windows and POSIX(-like) environments (Mac and Linux).

 ## Usage

 It can serve as a template of a LabVIEW project using Git as its version control system, a submodule of another git repo, or be placed outside the project (e.g. in the home directory).

-To get start on Windows, work on Git BASH:
+To get start on Windows, work on Git Bash:

 *   Copy `git-labview-integration-posix/labview_path_windows.config.default` to your project and rename to `labview_path_windows.config`.